signaldatascience/R-curriculum/src/week4/day1/multinomial-logistic-regression.md

 Speed dating dataset
 ====================

-Return to the aggregated OkCupid dataset from Week 2.
+Return to the aggregated speed dating dataset from Week 2.

 * Use `table()` on the career code column to find the four most common listed careers in the dataset.